pogorely/vdjRec/README.md

 Note, that all analysis is needed to be done for each VJ combination separately.

 We would need two things:
 1. Table with CDR3 amino acid sequence and columns indicating presence (or read count) in our donors.
 Typically, this is a result of merge of sample dataframes by CDR3 amino acid sequence.
+See _demo\/TCRBV05\-01\_TCRBJ01\-01.csv_ for example.
 2. Table with sizes of repertoire of given donors VJ combination (= number of unique CDR3 beta clonotypes with this VJ combination), and column indicating if you want to use this sample for current analysis (normally this indicates, that sample corresponds to patient cohort).
+See _demo\/samples\_TCRBV05\-01\_TCRBJ01\-01.csv_ for example.

 Table 1. example: